Publishing Datasets

 Shaping Datasets

 For a general dataset to be translated into a usable Foundry dataset, it should follow one of the prescribed shapes.
-It should also be described by a set of Key objects, which provides description of the data, and a mapping that allows Foundry to read data into usable Python objects (see Describing Datasets for more info).
+It should also be described by a Key object, which provides a mapping that allows Foundry to read data from the underlying data structure into usable Python objects (see Describing Datasets for more info).

 Tabular Data

-Tabular data should be in a form where columns represent the different keys of the data and rows represent individual entries.
-For example:
+Tabular data should include in a form where columns represent the different keys of the data and rows represent individual entries.

 "type": "input",